 You see, claiming depreciation on your property’s wear and tear from last year, could put money in your pocket this year.
 But you’ll still need a property depreciation schedule to do so.

 Inspecting your tenanted investment property may not be possible under the current climate.
+We will be assessing each property on a case by case basis and advising you on the best approach to achieve the maximum depreciation.

 The Morrison Government has today announced a $17.6 billion economic plan to keep Australians in jobs, and to keep businesses in business in light of the Coronavirus pandemic.